Ninety years of the St Albans Symphony Orchestra

 Other highlights during James Ross’s tenure included a 2002 performance of Brahms Second Piano Concerto with Harvey Dagul, celebrating his 70th birthday, and performances of Elgar’s Concerto and Tchaikovsky’s Rococo Variations with Guy Johnston, the Harpenden cellist who came to national prominence as BBC Young Musician of the Year in 2000.
 International horn virtuoso Stephen Stirling played the Horn Concerto No 2 by Richard Strauss.
 The orchestra was also invited to play for special events, including a charity performance in 2004 with Dame Diana Rigg as narrator in Prokofiev’s Peter and the Wolf.
 SASO gave its first performances in London at St John’s Smith Square in 2003 and 2005, raising money for the Fund for Epilepsy.
 When the orchestra celebrated its 75th birthday (memorably performing Stravinsky’s Rite of Spring) the concert programme noted how the concerts in London had provided: “…a pleasing counterpoint to the founders’ railway journey of 75 years ago”.
 Three years later, James Ross left to concentrate on a growing international career, concluding his nine-year association with Mahler’s ‘Resurrection’ Symphony.

-In more than eighty years there have been numerous members and friends of the orchestra who have contributed to its organisation and activities.
+In ninety years numerous members and friends of the orchestra contributed to its organisation and activities.
 Special mention should be made of the oboist and bassoonist, the late Dr Roland Booth who, with his wife Nancy, played a major part in the orchestra’s development for more than half a century.
 Likewise, Tony Wigram, Jennifer’s husband, whose death from brain cancer occurred on the eve of the 2011 Festival Concert.
 An internationally renowned music therapist, Tony played with, and led, the orchestra’s viola section for many years.
-We also remember Babs Yule, a long-time Friend of SASO whose generous bequest to the orchestra following her death in 2010 will be used to fund a commemorative series of repertoire weekends.
-Most recently, in September 2014, the orchestra mourned the death of Kieran McGuirk who, as chairman for seven years, made an important contribution to improving standards and SASO’s growing reputation.
+We also remember Babs Yule, a long-time Friend of SASO whose generous bequest to the orchestra following her death in 2010 was used to fund a commemorative series of workshop weekends featuring such difficult repertoire as Shostakovich’s ‘Leningrad’ Symphony and the Lutoslawski Concerto for Orchestra.
+In September 2014, the orchestra mourned Kieran McGuirk who, as chairman for the previous seven years had made an important administrative contribution to SASO’s development.

-At a time of economic austerity even long-established community orchestras cannot depend on public grants to subsidise their activities.
-Yet the orchestra continues to flourish, giving six or more concerts each season.
-Its main performing venues are St Saviour’s Church and – reflecting the growing popularity of its concerts – St Albans Abbey.
-Thanks in no small part to its loyal and expanding audiences, SASO at ’80 not out’ finds itself in excellent musical health.
+At a time of severe economic uncertainty, even long-established community orchestras can no longer expect public grants to subsidise their activities.
+Yet St Albans Symphony Orchestra continues to flourish, giving six or more concerts each season.
+Its main performing venues are St Saviour’s Church and – reflecting the growing popularity of its concerts – St Albans Cathedral.
+Thanks in no small part to its loyal and expanding audiences, SASO at the mature age of 90 finds itself in robust musical health.